7 Burning Examples of Trauma Adaptation in Relationships

 (A.K.A.
 If I’m flawless, you’ll never leave me … or judge me… or see I’m scared underneath this curated masterpiece.)

-This one’s all about earning love—by being impressive, helpful, low-maintenance, productive, or the most amazing partner you’ve ever had.
+Of the many signs of how trauma shows up in relationships, is that this one’s all about earning love by being impressive, helpful, low-maintenance, productive, or the most amazing partner you’ve ever had.

 Let’s roll camera: